-On July 1, 2021, Shenandoah County Public Schools welcomed Ms. Melody Sheppard as division superintendent.
+On July 1, 2021, Shenandoah County Public Schools welcomed Dr. Melody Sheppard as division superintendent.

-Ms. Melody Sheppard has over 23 years of experience as a school administrator.
+Dr. Sheppard has over 23 years of experience as a school administrator.
 She started her educational leadership career as a director of technology, in which she established the technology infrastructure to ensure reliable, high-speed internet connectivity was available.
-Ms. Sheppard served as the director of career and technical education and principal of Blue Ridge Technical Center for four years.
+Dr. Sheppard served as the director of career and technical education and principal of Blue Ridge Technical Center for four years.
 For the last eight years, she has served as assistant superintendent for administration.
 During her tenure as assistant superintendent, she served as interim superintendent for nine months.
-As assistant superintendent for administration, Ms. Sheppard facilitated the renovation of two elementary schools, a non-traditional school, and the building of a new middle school.
-Ms. Sheppard has experience in organizational and instructional improvement.
+As assistant superintendent for administration, Dr. Sheppard facilitated the renovation of two elementary schools, a non-traditional school, and the building of a new middle school.
+Dr. Sheppard has experience in organizational and instructional improvement.

-Ms. Sheppard is working on her doctoral degree in educational leadership through the University of Virginia, with anticipated completion in June 2022.
+Dr. Sheppard earned her doctoral degree in educational leadership through the University of Virginia.
 She holds a master’s degree in curriculum and instruction from George Mason University and a bachelor’s degree from West Virginia Institute of Technology in business education.

 The Shenandoah County school system is committed to excellence and has high expectations for all students in kindergarten through grade 12.
 The curriculum provides for continuous progress and focuses on how students learn and develop.
 As state and national standards change, local core curricula are altered to accommodate those revisions.